-7.6 Concerns about a staff member or volunteer
+7.7 Concerns about a staff member, supply teacher or volunteer

-If you have concerns about a member of staff or volunteer, or an allegation is made about a member of staff or volunteer posing a risk of harm to children, speak to the headteacher.
-If the concerns/allegations are about the headteacher, speak to the chair of governors.
+If you have concerns about a member of staff (including a supply teacher or volunteer), or an allegation is made about a member of staff (including a supply teacher or volunteer) posing a risk of harm to children, speak to the Head Teacher.
+If the concerns/allegations are about the Head Teacher, speak to the chair of governors.

-The headteacher/chair of governors will then follow the procedures set out in appendix 3, if appropriate.
+The Head Teacher/chair of governors will then follow the procedures set out in appendix 3, if appropriate.